-2.4 SURVEY VESSEL
+2.3 SURVEY VESSEL

 Vessel sound is generally continuous and results from narrowband tonal sounds at specific frequencies and broadband sounds (Richardson et al., 1995).
 Acoustic energy from vessels is generally strongest at frequencies below 1 kHz.
 Whilst the survey vessel will contribute sound to the marine environment, the level of sound will not be high enough to cause any significant adverse effect to marine mammals or fish.

-The pipeline inspection survey at St Fergus will be completed by the Fugro Seeker.
+The pipeline inspection survey at St Fergus will be completed be the MV Titan Discovery, which can be seen in Figure 2-2.
+An overview of the vessel can be seen in Table 2-2.